yami2200/visualnovelcreator/README.md

 > You can declare global variables to store important values, check the [Variables Documentation](https://github.com/yami2200/visualnovelmaker/blob/master/DOC/doc_Variables.md) for more info.

 >To make a system which is not handled by the scripting system.
 You have access to an editor with all the code (HTML/JS/CSS) that you can edit like you want.
+>
+> You can also create your own functions which can be called in the script tab but execute your own code, check [Custom Function Documentation](https://github.com/yami2200/visualnovelmaker/blob/master/DOC/doc_CustomFunctions.md).

 ## ⚙ Tech :